iTwin/itwinjs-core/docs/bis/intro/physical-hierarchy-organization.md

 Strong type-safety (*e.g. `RetainingWall` can only be contained in a StructuralSystem Model*), provides strict checking to ensure that type-related rules are always followed, and hence results in very predictable models that software can easily process.
 However, strong type-safety limits flexibility and can cause frustration (*e.g. I have to create a StructuralSystem Model just to create a single `RetainingWall`?*).
 Another concern with strong type-safety is that real-project experience with BIS is very limited, so the schema designers understanding of real-world workflows with BIS data is limited; there is a risk of schema designers making strong type-safety decisions that are proved over time to be incorrect.

-Therefore, ***Weak type-safety has been selected for the PhysicalModel hierarchy.***
+Therefore, ***Weak type-safety has been selected for the PhysicalModel hierarchy organization.***

-Validation rules will be created to determine if PhysicalElements reside in appropriate Models and the `PhysicalModel` hierarchy is *appropriate*,  but there will be no prohibitions that ensure that the `PhysicalModel` hierarchy meets certain standards.
+Validation rules will be created to determine if `PhysicalElement`s reside in appropriate Models and the `PhysicalModel` hierarchy is *appropriate*,  but there will be no prohibitions that ensure that the `PhysicalModel` hierarchy meets certain standards.

 This page provides an overview of the basis of those validation rules and the mechanisms for defining them.